wmorgan/dcos-docs/1.7/administration/user-management.md

     $ dcos auth login

-Again, follow the steps outlined there (open the auth endpoint URL) and you'll find yourself on a page that offers an auth token you will want to copy:
+Again, follow the steps outlined there—open the auth endpoint URL—and you'll find yourself on a page that offers an auth token you will want to copy:

 ![Obtaining auth token](../img/user-management-step5.png)